luc-github/ESP3D/README.md

 *mDNS : on Station mode only with bonjour installed on computer (done)
 *SSDP : on Station and AP mode (done)
 *Captive portal : on AP mode only (not yet functionnal)

+##Basic Authentification
+Can be disabled  in FW
+default user: admin
+default password: admin

+#OTA support
+Currently only web update is supported not telnet one

 ##Commands/msg from/to serial(not fully implemented):
 *from module to printer by serial communication